Published on

 • Create a React application

-• Setup Supabase
+• Set up Supabase

 • Fetch data from Supabase

-• Make CRUD operations in Supabase
+• Perform CRUD operations in Supabase

-What is Supabase ?
+What is Supabase?

-Create a project
+Create a Project

 1. Go to app.supabase.com.

-2. Click on "New Project".
+2. Click on "New Project."

 3. Enter your project details.